 If you choose Custom, you would see 54 categories you can choose to block as shown in the picture below :

 Choose any categories you want to block and click on Apply.
 The blocked categories would turn light red in color.
 The saved changes would not immediately take effect.
 You have to wait for five to ten minutes for changes to take effect.
-For example, if you block porn sites, wait for 5-10 minutes after clicking Apply before you jump to check in your browser, if it works.
+For example, if you block inappropriate sites, wait for 5-10 minutes after clicking Apply before you jump to check in your browser, if it works.

 5. Advanced Settings